get-dx/dx-mcp-server/README.md

 3. Set up the MCP client

 Setup instructions will vary depending on the MCP Client.
-Detailed instructions for Claude Desktop and Cursor are provided below.
+Detailed instructions on Claude for Desktop and Cursor are provided below.

-### Claude Desktop
+### Claude for Desktop

-1. From the top of Claude Desktop, click **Claude > Settings > Developer**
+1. From the top of Claude for Desktop, click **Claude > Settings > Developer**
 2. Click **Edit Config**.
 A configuration file is created at:

 - **macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`